bitovi/academy/src/typescript/4-types.md

 ### Void

-No type at all - commonly used with functions that don't return a value.
+No type at all - commonly used with functions that don’t return a value.

 ```typescript
 function buttonClick(): void {